Software Testing Resume Template for 2 to 6 Years Experience

 To start with, these are some of the pre-activities called as resume preparation:

 #2) For a start, forget about the format and template.
-Sticky notes, a piece of paper, notepad on your computer – all are perfectly good starting points.
+Sticky notes, a piece of paper, a notepad on your computer – all are perfectly good starting points.

 #3) The list could look something like this: